tanerbajrovic/etfparse/README.md

 # ETF Autotest Parser

-Python program for parsing a ETF autotest scripts (JSON).
-It produces a `.txt` output file where the unit tests are written sequentially.
+Python program for parsing ETF autotest scripts (written in JSON).
+It produces a `.txt` output file where with all of the unit tests.

 ## Usage